Volunteer Experience on Google Reviews Ratings

 ROYAL PALACE -NATIONAL MUSEUM

 Set in a spacious, beautifully attended garden on Thanon Sisavangvong, one of Luang Prabang's main boulevards is where you will find the Royal Palace Museum, which is also known as Haw Kham.
 This was originally the residence for the King of Lao.
 Here you will learn more about Lao history and culture.
 The main building dates from the early 20th Century but many exhibits stretch back several centuries to trace the turbulent past of the Lane Xang kingdom and the colonial era, through to the present day.
 The museum was designed in the French Beaux-Arts style with elements of traditional Lao culture.
+The Communists came to power in 1975 and they took over the palace and sent the royal family to re-education camps.
+The palace was then converted into a museum that was opened to the public in 1995 after careful renovation.
+There are several other buildings including a Exhibition hall and a chapel (Haw Prabang), and a statue of King Sisavangvong.

 🛶